nrminor/oneroof/docs/developer.md

     cd oneroof && \
     git checkout dev

-From there, you’ll have a few tools to considering installing if you haven’t already:
+From there, you’ll have a few tools to consider installing if you haven’t already:

 1. The Pixi package manager, available here: <https://pixi.sh/latest/>
 2. The command runner Just, available here: <https://just.systems/man/en/chapter_4.html>